zompi2/UE4EnhancedCodeFlow/README.md

 #### Wait Ticks

 Suspends the coroutine for a specified amount of tick.
+Can be resetted.

 ``` cpp
 FECFCoroutine UMyClass::SuspandableFunction()